Passiolife/go-inline-pgformatter/README.md

 # go-inline-pgformatter README

 Auto-formatter for postgres style SQL strings within backticks in go.
+Just run `Go - Inline Format pgSQL Strings` from the command palette!

 ## Features

-Open your command palette and call "Go - Inline Format pgSQL Strings" to format the current document.
+Open your command palette and call `Go - Inline Format pgSQL Strings` to format the current document.
+All strings between backticks will be looked at, and if it appears to be SQL it will be formatted!

 ## Requirements

 You must have perl installed and in your path.
 This package comes with a version of pg_format by `darold`.
-To use an updated version of this script, please download, extract, and then point the `pgFormatPath` configuration value : https://github.com/darold/pgFormatter/archive/refs/heads/master.zip
+To use an updated or custom version of pg_format, please point the `pgFormatPath` configuration value to the `pg_format` in the directory on your disk.
+Make sure the `lib` folder is a sibling!

-Extract this somewhere on your machine and provide the path to `pg_format` in the directory (including the `/lib` folder) in the extension settings

 ## Extension Settings

-Include if your extension adds any VS Code settings through the `contributes.configuration` extension point.

-For example:

 This extension contributes the following settings:

-* `goPgFormat.path`: the absolute path to the `pg_format` perl script on your disk (see requirements)
+* `goPgFormat.pgFormatPath`: the absolute path to the `pg_format` perl script on your disk.
+If blank, the built-in is used.
+* `goPgFormat.matchSpacing`: when false, the sql strings are fully left justified.
+If true, they match the indentation level of the start-line.
+* `goPgFormat.addTabs`: when above 0, and matchSpacing is on, this adds additional tabs after matching the indentation of the first lines first character.
+* `goPgFormat.keywordCase`: changes the SQL keywords to a specific case

 ## Known Issues